Cognigy/Documentation/docs/en/docs/live-agent/tools/odata-endpoint.md

 ### Example Queries

 `https://odata-liveagent-trial.cognigy.ai/v1.0/odata/Conversation(1)?$select=inbox_id,account_id&apikey=<access-token>`
-Return the columns inbox_id and account_id for the Conversation with id=1
+Return the columns inbox_id and account_id for the Conversation with id=1.

 `https://odata-liveagent-trial.cognigy.ai/v1.0/odata/Conversation?$select=id,account_id&apikey=<access-token>`
-Return the columns id and account_id for all Conversations.
+Return the columns' ID and account_id for all Conversations.

 `https://odata-liveagent-trial.cognigy.ai/v1.0/odata/Conversation?$select=id,account_id&$filter=created_at le '2021-11-23T00:00:00'&apikey=<access-token>`
-Return the columns id and account_id for all the Conversations filtered by the created_at column being lower or equal to '2021-11-23T00:00:00'
+Return the columns' ID and account_id for all the Conversations filtered by the created_at column being lower or equal to '2021-11-23T00:00:00'

 ## Reference Documentation